adamscarlat/bootstrapping-microservices/README.md

 Todo
 ----
-* Have the upload service publish a "videoUploaded" message via the bus and remove the code that saves the video to the videos collection.
+* (DONE) Have the upload service publish a "videoUploaded" message via the bus and remove the code that saves the video to the videos collection.
-  - Then have the storage service query the storage when it first boots up and send messages about videos that it finds there.
-  - Metadata service picks up these messages and if the video doesn't exist save it to the videos collection.

 * (DONE) Split the build stage into multiple yaml files with the `path` attribute so that they run only when code gets checked into their folders.